-The Secretariat of the Tehran Convention will be headed by an Executive Secretary appointed by the COP in accordance with article 22.10(h) of the Convention and recruited by UNEP in accordance with the Rules and Procedures of the United Nations and taking into account that the Contracting Parties expect UNEP to select/recruit/appoint nationals of the Contracting Parties on contracts which duration coincides with the four-year rotation schedule of the Convention Secretariat.
+(TCIS/RF: The Secretariat of the (RF delete: Tehran) Convention will be headed by an Executive Secretary appointed by the COP in accordance with article 22.10(h) of the Convention) and recruited by UNEP in accordance with the Rules and Procedures of the United Nations and taking into account that the Contracting Parties expect UNEP to select/recruit/appoint nationals of the Contracting Parties on contracts which duration coincides with the four-year rotation schedule of the Convention Secretariat.)
+(AZ: The selection of the Executive Secretary, who shall be the chief administrative officer of the Secretariat of the Tehran Convention and such other personnel as required, appointed by the COP in accordance with article 22.10(h) of the Convention, will be carried out by UNEP in accordance with the Rules and Procedures of the United Nations, taking into account that the Contracting Parties after such appointment by the COP expect UNEP to enter into the relevant contracts, which duration coincides with the four year rotation schedule of the Convention Secretariat).
+(IR.Iran: The Secretariat of the Tehran Convention will be headed by an Executive Secretary.
+The Executive Secretary shall be selected and recruited by UNEP in accordance with the Rules and Procedures of United Nations and taking into account that the Contracting Parties expect UNEP to select and recruit nationals of the Contracting Parties other than the host country on contracts which duration coincides with the four-year rotation schedule of the Convention Secretariat.
+The Executive Secretary shall be appointed by the COP in accordance with article 22.10(h) of the Convention)

-In line with article 23.3 and 4 of the Tehran Convention, the Executive Secretary will be responsible and accountable to the COP for the management and operation of the Convention Secretariat, both directly and, as far as the services listed in the attached agreed template of Secretariat services are concerned, through the Executive Director of UNEP, whereby the authority for exercising the functions entrusted to the Executive Director of UNEP will be delegated to the Executive Secretary in accordance with UNEP’s Delegation of Authority Framework.
+In line with article 23.3 and 4 of the (RF delete: Tehran) Convention, the Executive Secretary will be responsible and accountable to the COP for the management and operation of the Convention Secretariat, (both directly and, as far as the services listed in the attached agreed template of Secretariat services are concerned, through the Executive Director of UNEP)(AZ: As far as the services listed in the attached agreed template of Secretariat services are concerned, the Executive Secretary will be accountable to the COP through the Executive Director of UNEP, whereby the authority for exercising the functions entrusted to the Executive Director of UNEP will be delegated to the Executive Secretary in accordance with UNEP’s Delegation of Authority Framework.

-The Executive Director of UNEP will establish a Trust Fund for receiving and administering contributions and donations for meeting the objectives of the Tehran Convention and related Protocols, including the functioning of the Secretariat, in accordance with the attached agreed terms of reference and with a budget approved by the COP.
+The Executive Director of UNEP will establish a Trust Fund for receiving and administering contributions and donations for meeting the objectives of the (RF delete: Tehran) Convention and related Protocols, including the functioning of the Secretariat, in accordance with the attached agreed terms of reference and with a budget approved by the COP.

-The relationship between the Convention Secretariat and its Host countries will be regulated in subsequent Host Country Agreements signed by the Host country and on behalf of the Secretariat by the Executive Director or UNEP or his delegated representative, whereas the host countries commit to provide the support enlisted in the agreed standardized list of Host Country Secretariat support.
+The relationship between the Convention Secretariat and its Host countries will be regulated in (RF: agreements with the respective country) (I.Iran: country specific Host Country agreements) (AZ: subsequent Host Country Agreements signed by the Host country and the Executive Secretary) , (IR.Iran: whereas the host countries commit to provide the support enlisted in the agreed standardized list of Host Country Secretariat support) (RF: whereas the host countries will seek to create conditions for the effective functioning of the Secretariat).

-This MOU becomes operational at the date on which both the Contracting Parties, represented by the President of the COP and the Executive Director of UNEP have signed
+This MOU (RF: shall apply from the date of signing) (AZ: becomes operational at the date it has been signed) (IR Iran: becomes operational at the date on which both the Contracting Parties, represented by the President of the COP and the Executive Director of UNEP have signed)